The ultimate guide to eCommerce SEO for beginners (that won't cause your head to spin)

 The 5 core ingredients of a strong eCommerce SEO strategy

-01. Keyword research
+01. Perform eCommerce keyword research

 Keywords are the literal terms or phrases that people enter into a search bar to find the content that they’re looking for online.
 Practically speaking, they’re the words that you’ll want to weave into your content to help people and search bots understand what your page is about.